On the circle, Gaussian Multiplicative Chaos and Beta Ensembles match exactly: Introduction

 For $\beta = 2$, we recognize Weyl's integration formula for central functions on the unitary group $U(n)$.
 In this case the $C\beta E_n$ reduces to an ensemble known as the Circular Unitary Ensemble ($C U E_n$).
 It is nothing but the distribution of the eigenvalues of a Haar distributed random matrix.
 Naturally, the study of this case is very rich in the representation theory of unitary groups (see for example Diaconis-Shahshahani \cite{DS94} and Bump-Gamburd \cite{BG06}).

 For general $\beta>0$, the representation-theoretic picture is more complicated: $C \beta E_n$ is the orthogonality measure for Jack polynomials in $n$ variables (see Appendix \ref{section:appendix_CBE} and the references therein).
 In turn, Jack polynomials are also intimately related to representation theory via rational Cherednik algebras \cite{DG10}.
 Our point of view will be more direct.
-From the work of Killip and Nenciu \cite{KN04}, the characteristic polynomial

-can be realized as the last term of the Szegö recurrence, whose distribution of the Verblunsky coefficients is explicitly given.
-This distribution is described as follows: the coefficients are independent, the last one is uniform on the unit circle, and for $0 \leq j \leq n-2$, $\alpha_j$ is rotationally invariant and $|\alpha_j|^2$ is a Beta random variable with parameters $1$ and $\beta_j := \frac{\beta (j+1)}{2}$:
+From the work of Killip and Nenciu \cite{KN04}, the characteristic polynomial of $C \beta E_n$ can be realized as the last term of the Szeg\"o recurrence, whose distribution of the Verblunsky coefficients is explicitly given.
+More precisely, let $(\alpha_j)_{0 \leq j \leq n-2}$ and $\eta$ be independent complex random variables, such that $\eta$ is uniform on the unit circle, and for $0 \leq j \leq n-2$, $\alpha_j$ is rotationally invariant and $|\alpha_j|^2$ is a Beta random variable with parameters $1$ and $\beta_j := \frac{\beta (j+1)}{2}$:

-In passing, let us record the following basic properties: \begin{itemize}
+In passing, let us record the following equalities: